practicalli/spacemacs/before-you-start/install-clojure.md

 git clone git@github.com:your-fork/clojure-deps-edn.git ~/.clojure
 ```

-Or edit `~/.clojure/deps.edn` and add the alias called `:new` to create new Clojure projects from templates.
+Alternatively, edit `~/.clojure/deps.edn` and add the alias called `:new` to create new Clojure projects from templates.

 ```clojure
   :new